The n100 Google update: why rank tracking just got expensive

 For 15 years, SEOs, data scientists, and rank tracking tools relied on a simple, undocumented URL parameter: &num=100.

-It was the golden key of the industry.
 By appending these eight characters to a Google search URL, you could bypass the standard pagination limit and retrieve the top 100 results in a single HTTP request.
-It was fast, it was cheap, and it was the foundation of almost every SEO tool on the market.
+Fast, cheap, and the foundation of almost every SEO tool on the market.

 In September 2025, Google quietly killed it.

-The so-called “n100 update” didn’t change the ranking algorithm.
-It didn’t penalize sites.
-It changed the access mechanism.
-And in doing so, it has thrown the entire SEO software industry into chaos, forcing a reckoning that will likely bankrupt smaller tools and force enterprise platforms to double their prices.
+The so-called “n100 update” didn’t change the ranking algorithm or penalize sites.
+It changed the access mechanism, and in doing so threw the SEO software industry into chaos.
+The reckoning will likely bankrupt smaller tools and push enterprise platforms to double their prices.

-If your rank tracker has been acting weird lately—showing “Not Found” for keywords you know you rank for, flashing volatile “Average Position” metrics, or suddenly introducing strict credit limits—this is why.
+If your rank tracker has been acting weird since September 2025, showing “Not Found” for keywords you know you rank for, flashing volatile “Average Position” metrics, or suddenly introducing strict credit limits, this is why.

 Table of contents